 Remember: The recommended load time is three seconds or less.

 That means that my speed isn’t up to par with industry standards.

-And due to that, I am losing up to 10% of my visitors simply from poor speed performance!
+Due to that, I am losing up to 10 percent of my visitors simply from poor speed performance!

 Here’s what my mobile test looks like when I compare it to the industry standards: